-We may be required to share your information with third parties, such as (but limited to) different providers of financial and investment products, local tax offices and agencies as well as governments and regulatory bodies (for legal reporting) and will only ever do so to either fulfil a contractual obligation or to meet a legal requirement.
+We may be required to share your information with third parties, such as (but not limited to) other legal entities within The Fry Group family of companies, different providers of financial and investment products, local tax offices and agencies as well as governments and regulatory bodies (for legal reporting) and will only ever do so to either fulfil a contractual obligation or to meet a legal requirement.
 We have contracts in place with our data processors and this means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will hold it securely and retain it for the period we instruct.
 They will not share your personal information with any organisation that does not have a legitimate need to process your data.

 We will never sell your data to third parties or for marketing purposes.

 From time to time, we may use personal data that you have provided to us to ensure that the marketing you receive is relevant or of interest to you, and to build a suitable profile of you (for marketing reasons).
 For example, we may use your comments from Working Feedback to consider if you should receive relevant and specific communications about certain events, offers or webinars that are likely to be of interest to you.

 You have the right to object to your data being processed in order for us to build an individual direct marketing profile about you, and this does not affect your right to services or other communications.
 If you wish to object to your data being used in this way, please contact us.

 Your information is securely stored electronically on our servers that are located in the UK.
 Our back-up servers are also located in the UK.
 We do not back up to any cloud storages.

 In the UK we store paper files securely in our offices, and also in a secured warehouse where they are reviewed regularly to see if we are required to retain them, or if they can be safely and securely destroyed.
 For all other offices, our paper files are stored securely in our offices.